olivia-cheng/Product-Ratio-Optimization-and-Demand-Prediction/README.md

 ## Background
 Prediction and optimization methods are used to find the optimal ratio of pattern-to-solid for a pattern-making company.
 This will allow them to maximize sales under the control of specific conditions in their business.
-Prediction and optimization models fromp ython libraries are applied to determine the quantity for each product category and maximize sales by controlling the pattern-to-solid ratio and other variables.
+Prediction and optimization models from python libraries are applied to determine the quantity for each product category and maximize sales by controlling the pattern-to-solid ratio and other variables.

 ## Contributors
 * Ting-Yun (Olivia) Cheng